Ask Me If I'm Happy

 Ask Me If I'm Happy (Chiedimi se sono felice) is a 2000 Italian comedy drama film directed by Aldo, Giovanni & Giacomo and Massimo Venier.

 Plot

-In Milan, the three friends Aldo, Giovanni and Giacomo do different jobs, although far below their expectations.
+In Milan, three friends, Aldo, Giovanni and Giacomo do different jobs, although far below their expectations.
 So their dream is to set up a play adapted from Cyrano de Bergerac.
-With them also joins Marina, although the company for listing on the scene proves very complicated.
+Marina also joins them, although the company for listing on the scene proves to be very complicated.